MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 }

 ```
-- constructor(options: IWorldOptions): This is the constructor for your ScenarioWorld class.
+- constructor(options: IWorldOptions): This is the constructor for our ScenarioWorld class.
 It's invoked when you create a new instance of ScenarioWorld and passes in options (which holds configuration data for the test).

 - super(options): This calls the constructor of the World class with options, ensuring that all the necessary setup from the parent class happens.
 It may initialize any shared test context, settings, or other necessary things defined in World.

 - this.globalConfig = options.parameters as GlobalConfig;: This line assigns the parameters from the options object to globalConfig.
-These parameters could be the specific configurations needed for your test, like URLs, timeouts, or other settings.
+These parameters could be the specific configurations needed for our test, like URLs, timeouts, or other settings.

 - this.globalVariables = {};: This initializes an empty object for storing variables that might be shared across multiple test steps in a single scenario.
 These variables could be things like user data, tokens, or any other runtime information.